 I think Gramophone's on the forefront of really changing the definition of our industry.
 As I tour the country and talk with other integrators and other professionals around the U.S., there’s really nobody doing effectively what we are doing as a whole.
 The ecosystem we're offering to our clients and industry partners, and the level of execution that we have, I don’t see anybody closely matching or mirroring; I think we’re on the forefront of just an awesome awesome thing that I’m really excited about.
 Twenty years from now it’s hard to say where anyone will be, but the cool thing is we’re a small enough company that we can clearly turn the ship and navigate anything we see coming at us; we can refine processes and we’re deeply rooted in audio video, sound systems.
 That’s our core, and brick and mortar, we’ll always be true to that.
 These other areas are really important to us, but the neat thing is that if there's any growth opportunity or unforeseen downturn, we’ve cross-trained our employees to handle all aspects of what we do.
 Yes, the guy hanging drywall knows how to setup a router.
 Pretty neat!

 Anything else you want me to know?

-The last three years that I took over as the leader of Gramophone have just been very humbling.
-It’s a really cool experience getting to bring fresh ideas, concepts, and energy to the table.
+Being the leader of such an incredible team is very humbling.
+It’s a really cool experience getting to bring fresh ideas, concepts, and energy to the table with the diversity of our staff.
 I can’t explain what it’s like to lead a small business and I encourage everyone to come check us out, see what we’re all about, take a tour of our showrooms, have us out at their homes and really just get a taste of what our teams have to offer.
 We are so unique in our offerings and I don’t think people understand what they can have, and that they don’t have to pay a significant premium for us to change their lives.
 Shop local.
 Shop Small.
 And deal with a company that truly cares.
 Our average length of employment is 20 plus years, and I’m going to make sure that number continues to grow!